venoodkhatuva12/chat_services/README.md

 We need to get the code to live in a healthy, repeatable way.
 There are a number of issues currently:

  - There is no CI configured yet to build and release the software
+ - No much needed load balancing over the SSE service
  - No nginx configured yet to reverse proxy the services
     - Thus the Access-Control-Allow-Origin: * header is set for local testing on each service, and the index.html has ports hardcoded.
     - Also, the Chat Broadcast SSE will need to be load balanced (SSEs leave connections open)